innovationgarage/label-V/README.md

     pip install .

-### Note:
-   Getting OpenCV video capture to work on an Ubuntu machine could be tricky.
-The pip installation never worked for me, so I ended up building both openCV-python and openCV-contrib-python from source.

 ## Quick start.
    - clone this repository and from the root directory, install it and then run